Crisis in Venezuela: Emigration

 The exodus of millions of desperate impoverished Venezuelans to surrounding countries has been called "a risk for the entire region".
 Millions of Venezuelan people have voluntarily emigrated from Venezuela during the Chávez and Maduro presidencies.
 The crisis started during the Chávez presidency, but became much more pronounced during Maduro's term.
 Emigration has been motivated by economic collapse, expansion of state control over the economy, high crime, high inflation, general uncertainty, a lack of hope for a change in government, a failing public sector, and "shortages of basic necessities".
 The PGA Group estimates more than 1.5 million Venezuelans emigrated in the 15 years between 1999 and 2014; an estimated 1.8 million left in ten years through 2015.

 The UN said that in the first part of 2018, about 5,000 Venezuelans were leaving Venezuela daily.
-A February 2019 UN reported estimated that 3.4 million Venezuelans have emigrated, and they expect another 1.9 million may emigrate in 2019.
+A February 2019 UN report estimated that 3.4 million Venezuelans have emigrated, and they expect another 1.9 million may emigrate in 2019.
 The UN estimates 2.7 million have gone to the Caribbean and Latin America.
 Most have gone to Colombia; estimates of Venezuelans emigrating to Colombia are 1.1 million, Peru 506,000, Chile 288,000, Ecuador 221,000, Argentina 130,000, and Brazil 96,000.
 This is in contrast to Venezuela's high immigration rate during the 20th century.
 Kevin Whitaker, the U.S. ambassador in Colombia, says, "Colombians, in their tens and hundreds of thousands, migrated to Venezuela in the '60s and '70s and '80s, when Venezuela was a wealthy country and Colombia was not so much.
 Now, more than 1 million Venezuelans, many of them since 2015, have gone to live in Colombia."